velipso/sink/docs/lib.md

 * `'default'` - Perform automatic GC at a reasonable frequency for most applications
 * `'lowmem'` - Perform automatic GC at a high frequency for lower memory applications

-No matter what the level is set to, running `gc.run` will always peform a full collection.
+No matter what the level is set to, running `gc.run` will always perform a full collection.

 Shell Library Extension
 =======================